sdclibbery/tradr/README.md

   x Graph this
   x Handle pagination in gdax request: eg: x Fetch all relevant currencies and combine into single time-sorted statment
+ * Convert all currencies into target currencies and keep balances and amounts in those x Add epoch timestamp column to price data
+  * Backfill column with a bot
  * Decorate transactions with running total of transfers ("transferBalance")
- * Convert all currencies into target currencies and keep balances and transferBalances in those
  * Make a combined transferBalance history giving total transfers from all accounts in all target currencies
  * Make a combined balance history in all target currencies
  * Make a combined profitBalance in all target currencies and graph them